Autocar UK is out of the gates with a short driving review of the new MINI Coupe JCW.

 MINI currently operates an assembly plant in Oxford, a pressing factory in Swindon and engine factors at Hams Hall.

 The purpose of such a large investment is of course the next generation line of MINI vehicles.
 MINI has become a jewel in BMW’s portfolio, helping the company weather the recent financial storm.
-So its no surprise that BMW continue to invest large capital into the brand to keep it as vibrant as ever.
+So its no … CONTINUED

 MINI is expanding its product family with the launch of a model geared squarely to maximising driving fun.

 The MINI Coupé indulges the keen driver with a level of agility unmatched in the small car segment, along with a unique body and interior concept and the brand’s customary commitment to premium levels of quality and equipment.
-The first two-seater in its line-up sees MINI not only breathe new life into its successful racing history but also provide a shot in the arm for the super-compact sports car class.
-The selection of engines, chassis set-up, weight distribution and aerodynamic properties of the MINI Coupé are all focused on delivering optimum performance.
-As a result, the new car radiates the brand’s hallmark go-kart feeling with a whole new … CONTINUED
+The first two-seater in its line-up sees MINI not only breathe new life into its successful racing history but also provide a shot in the arm for the super-compact sports … CONTINUED

 The next generation MINI is slated to arrive for 2013 and these are the first photos of the new model, out and about undergoing initial public road testing.